saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 The Hugging Face team has created a **leaderboard** of most of these models, which can be found [here](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
-Here is a plot, where the blue bars indicate models which are fine for commercial use:
+Here is a plot of it, where I've manually added GPT-3, GPT-3.5 and GPT-4.
+The blue bars indicate models which are fine for commercial use:

 <center>
   <img src="/src/assets/img/language-model-leaderboard.webp" alt="Table with language model evaluations">
 </center>

-Note that neither GPT3.5-turbo nor GPT-4 are included here, however.

 ### Generating Some Poetry